fraction/oasis/docs/contributing.md

 ### 2.5.
 Branches and Releases

-1. The project SHALL have one branch ("master") that always holds the latest in-progress version and SHOULD always build.
+1. The project MUST have one branch ("master") that always holds the latest in-progress version and SHOULD always build.
-1. The project SHALL NOT use topic branches for any reason.
+1. The project MUST NOT use topic branches for any reason.
 Personal forks MAY use topic branches.
-1. To make a stable release a Maintainer shall tag the repository.
-Stable releases SHALL always be released from the repository master.
+1. To make a stable release a Maintainer must tag the repository.
+Stable releases MUST always be released from the repository master.

 ### 2.6.
 Evolution of Public Contracts

-1. All Public Contracts (APIs or protocols) SHALL be documented.
+1. All Public Contracts (APIs or protocols) MUST be documented.
 1. All Public Contracts SHOULD have space for extensibility and experimentation.
 1. A patch that modifies a stable Public Contract SHOULD not break existing applications unless there is overriding consensus on the value of doing this.
 1. A patch that introduces new features SHOULD do so using new names (a new contract).
 1. New contracts SHOULD be marked as "draft" until they are stable and used by real users.
 1. Old contracts SHOULD be deprecated in a systematic fashion by marking them as "deprecated" and replacing them with new contracts as needed.
 1. When sufficient time has passed, old deprecated contracts SHOULD be removed.
-1. Old names SHALL NOT be reused by new contracts.
+1. Old names MUST NOT be reused by new contracts.

 ### 2.7.
 Project Administration

-1. The project founders SHALL act as Administrators to manage the set of project Maintainers.
+1. The project founders MUST act as Administrators to manage the set of project Maintainers.
-1. The Administrators SHALL ensure their own succession over time by promoting the most effective Maintainers.
+1. The Administrators MUST ensure their own succession over time by promoting the most effective Maintainers.
 1. A new Contributor who makes correct patches, who clearly understands the project goals, and the process SHOULD be invited to become a Maintainer.
 1. Administrators SHOULD remove Maintainers who are inactive for an extended period of time, or who repeatedly fail to apply this process accurately.
 1. Administrators SHOULD block or ban "bad actors" who cause stress and pain to others in the project.
 This should be done after public discussion, with a chance for all parties to speak.
 A bad actor is someone who repeatedly ignores the rules and culture of the project, who is needlessly argumentative or hostile, or who is offensive, and who is unable to self-correct their behavior when asked to do so by others.